-- Eliminate excess use of lawn and garden fertilizers and pesticides they contain hazardous chemicals that can reach your drinking water source. - Pick up after your pets. - If you have your own septic system, properly maintain your system to reduce leaching to water sources or consider connecting to a public water system.
+- Eliminate excess use of lawn and garden fertilizers and pesticides they contain hazardous chemicals that can reach your drinking water source. - Pick up after your pets.

-- Dispose of chemicals properly; take used motor oil to a recycling center. - Volunteer in your community.
+- If you have your own septic system, properly maintain your system to reduce leaching to water sources or consider connecting to a public water system. - Dispose of chemicals properly; take used motor oil to a recycling center. - Volunteer in your community.
 Find a watershed or wellhead protection organization in your community and volunteer to help.
 If there are no active groups, consider starting one.
 Use EPA's Adopt Your Watershed to locate groups in your community, or visit the Watershed Information Network's How to Start a Watershed Team. - Organize a storm drain stenciling project with your local government or water supplier.
-Stencil a message next to the street drain reminding people "Dump No Waste Drains to River" or "Protect Your Water."
+Stencil a message next to the street drain reminding people "Dump No Waste - Drains to River" or "Protect Your Water."
 Produce and distribute a flyer for households to remind residents that storm drains dump directly into your local water body.

-Results of Cryptosporidium monitoring
+Results of Cryptosporidium Monitoring

+The MTMA is required by the EPA and Pa DEP to sample our raw water from the Ohio River for Cryptosporidium and Giardia monthly starting October 2016 until October 2018.
+During 2017 one sample out of twelve indicated the presence of Cryptosporidium.
 Cryptosporidium is a microbial pathogen found in surface water throughout the U.S. Although filtration removes cryptosporidium, the most commonly-used filtration methods cannot guarantee 100 percent removal.
 Ingestion of cryptosporidium may cause cryptosporidiosis, an abdominal infection.
 Symptoms of infection include nausea, diarrhea, and abdominal cramps.
 Most healthy individuals can overcome the disease within a few weeks.
-However, immunocompromised people are at greater risk of developing life-threatening illness.
+However, immuno-compromised people are at greater risk of developing life-threatening illness.
 We encourage immuno-compromised individuals to consult their doctor regarding appropriate precautions to take to avoid infection.
 Cryptosporidium must be ingested to cause disease, and it may be spread through means other than drinking water.
-The MTMA is required by the EPA and Pa DEP to sample our raw water for Cryptosporidium and Giardia monthly starting October 2016 until October 2018.
-Our monitoring for 2016 indicates no presence of these organisms in our source water.
+The MTMA Fern Hollow Water Plant has a multi-barrier system to remove Cryptosporidium including Granular Activated Carbon Filtration and UV disinfection.